awslabs/kinesis-aggregation/java/README.md

-# Java Kinesis Producer Library (KPL) Aggregation & Deaggregation Modules
+# Java Kinesis Aggregation & Deaggregation Modules

-The Java KPL Aggregation/Deaggregation packages provide the ability to do in-memory aggregation and deaggregation of standard Kinesis user records using the [KPL Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md) to allow for more efficient transmission of records.
+The Kinesis Aggregation/Deaggregation Libraries for Java provide the ability to do in-memory aggregation and deaggregation of standard Kinesis user records using the [Kinesis Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md) to allow for more efficient transmission of records.

 ## KinesisAggregator

-The [KinesisAggregator](KinesisAggregator) subproject contains Java classes that allow you to aggregate records using the [KPL Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md) defined in the Kinesis Producer Library.
-Using record aggregation improve throughput and reduce costs when writing producer applications that publish data to Amazon Kinesis.
+The [KinesisAggregator](KinesisAggregator) subproject contains Java classes that allow you to aggregate records using the [Kinesis Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md).
+Using record aggregation improves throughput and reduces costs when writing producer applications that publish data to Amazon Kinesis.

 ## KinesisDeaggregator

-The [KinesisDeaggregator](KinesisDeaggregator) subproject contains Java classes that allow you to deaggregate records that were transmitted using the [KPL Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md) defined in the Kinesis Producer Library.
-This library will allow you to deaggregate KPL formatted aggregated records in any Java environment, including AWS Lambda.
+The [KinesisDeaggregator](KinesisDeaggregator) subproject contains Java classes that allow you to deaggregate records that were transmitted using the [Kinesis Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md), including those transmitted by the Kinesis Producer Library.
+This library will allow you to deaggregate aggregated records in any Java environment, including AWS Lambda.

 ## KinesisTestConsumers

-The [KinesisTestConsumers](KinesisTestConsumers) subproject contains Java examples of AWS Lambda functions that leverage the [KinesisDeaggregator](KinesisDeaggregator) subproject to demonstrate how to deaggregate KPL formatted aggregated records in an AWS Lambda function.
-You can build on the examples in this subproject to make your own Java-based AWS Lambda functions that can handle KPL aggregated records.
+The [KinesisTestConsumers](KinesisTestConsumers) subproject contains Java examples of AWS Lambda functions that leverage the [KinesisDeaggregator](KinesisDeaggregator) subproject to demonstrate how to deaggregate Kinesis aggregated records in an AWS Lambda function.
+You can build on the examples in this subproject to make your own Java-based AWS Lambda functions that can handle aggregated records.

 ## KinesisTestProducers

 The [KinesisTestProducers](KinesisTestProducers) subproject contains three separate standalone Java applications that demonstrate different methods of sending data to Amazon Kinesis:

 * Sending non-aggregated records via the standard Kinesis PutRecords API
-* Sending aggregated records via the full Amazon Kinesis Producer Library
+* Sending aggregated records via the Amazon Kinesis Producer Library
 * Sending aggregated records via the [KinesisAggregator](KinesisAggregator) utility in this project

-These utilities can be used to ensure that your Kinesis consumer applications can properly handle both standard and aggregated records.
+These utilities can be used to help ensure that your Kinesis consumer applications can properly handle both standard and aggregated records.

 ----